ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 >
 > **Walt Disney:** You must have loved and admired him a lot to take his name.
 It's him this is all about, isn't it?
 All of it, everything.
 Forgiveness, Mrs. Travers, it's what I learned from your books.

-It's the father that needed saving, not the kids.
+It's Mr. Banks that needed saving, not the kids.

-Mr. Banks, so cold and regimented in his daily routine of tuppence and fiduciary banks, had forgotten his innocence and lost his love for life.
+Mr. Banks, so cold and regimented in his daily routine of tuppence and fiduciary banks, had lost the plot somewhere..
 The story is a love letter to her own father.

 And there's the genius of Disney.

 I have to be honest, this gripped me more than I was expecting.

 ![](/assets/images/2A4285BC00000578-3150491-Mary_Poppins_series_was_turned_into_a_film_by_Walt_Disney_and_be-a-6_1436143235259.jpg)

+\###The Dad Mule